Comcare claims - Commonwealth compensation

 Pursuant to section 55 of the SRC Act, a Comcare claim can survive the death of the injured person and allow their personal representative to lodge or continue a claim on their behalf.

-In certain circumstances, executors of the estate have the ability to pursue compensation after death of a person who was in receipt of Comcare benefits.
+In certain circumstances, executors of the estate have the ability to pursue compensation after the death of a person who was in receipt of Comcare benefits.

 Section 55 of the SRC Act is the relevant provision that sets out what happens when a person entitled to a Comcare claim passes away without making the claim.

-Key Points of SRC Act s 55
+Key Points of the SRC Act s 55

 • Claim by Personal Representative: